-We need to nurture employment creation, develop the economy and improve basic infrastructure, social responsibility and broad participation in a decentralized manner, as well as encourage development in rural areas, and not only Dili.
+We need to nurture employment creation, develop the economy and improve basic infrastructure, social responsibility and broad participation in a decentralized manner, as well as encourage development in rural areas.

 Employment cannot be created by way of decrees, and it is employment that will enable us to reduce poverty in our Country.
 Hence the investments we are making are vital for creating jobs.